petsam/grub-theme-creator/README.md

 mkdir -p $HOME/.local/share/prettygrub/templates
 cp /usr/share/prettygrub/templates/default $HOME/.local/share/prettygrub/templates/
 ```
-* Clone the default template folder for your "custom template", for example `mytheme`.
-Delete the folders inside new template's "resources" folder.
+* Clone an existing template folder to use as *base* for your new template, for example `mytheme`.
 ```
-cp $HOME/.local/share/prettygrub/templates/default $HOME/.local/share/prettygrub/templates/mytheme
+cp $HOME/.local/share/prettygrub/templates/projector $HOME/.local/share/prettygrub/templates/mytheme
-rm -r $HOME/.local/share/prettygrub/templates/mytheme/resources/*
 ```
 * Copy your custom images for wallpaper, logo, clock (background and tick for countdown timer clock) etc, in custom template "resources" folder.
-* Edit `*.conf` files in custom template to comment out (add `#` at line start) default settings.
-Edit and enable (remove `#`) entries that you want, making sure any referenced files are either in your custom template `resources` folder, or in the default template's resources.
+* Edit `*.conf` files in the new template.
 It is possible to edit the `theme.txt` file directly, if you know how it works and some feature that is not provided automatically with current settings, like for example to remove the TopMenu (this maybe a feature in the future).
+* After editing settings, run `grub-theme-creator -t mytheme` .
+You may add one or more of the available parameters, if you want to temporarily bypass/override current settings in `.conf` files.
-* After editing settings, test your new theme with `grub2-theme-preview`
+* Test your new theme with `grub2-theme-preview`
 ```
 sudo grub2-theme-preview --resolution [RESOLUTION] $HOME/.local/share/prettygrub/templates/mytheme
 ```